 No; in fact, it usually takes pressure off the body and alleviates pain.

 Will I get adjusted on my first visit?

 Your pain has likely been present for some time.
 To understand fully where the source of your issue is, we will do a complete health history, examination and if necessary, we take x-rays, which then require a thorough, accurate reading.
 Dr. Ali takes time to go over all findings with you before starting treatment so that you know what to expect moving forward, and we know how best to help you.
 Yes, of course, if you choose to, we will see you for an adjustment on the same day as your examination.

 Can someone who has had back surgery see a chiropractor?

 Yes.
 If we’re unable to help you, you’ll be informed immediately.

 Is chiropractic care expensive?

 Extended health plans will usually cover a portion of your care.
-We offer family discounts and flexible payment plans.
+We also offer administrative discounts to make it more affordable.

 How long will I need chiropractic care?